Handy Features

 If line numbers are enabled by default, you can disable them for a specific code block by adding after the beginning three back ticks a space, then a linenums="0"

-If line numbers are disasbled by default, you can enable them for a specific code block by adding after the beginning three back ticks a space, then a linenums="N"
+If line numbers are disasbled by default, you can enable them for a specific code block by adding after the beginning three back ticks a space, then a linenums="N" where N is a (?positive?) integer other than zero.

 If you have multiple code blocks and want the line numbers to continue in second and later blocks, you can replace that "N" with a specific number.